Thursday, June 12, 2008

 La Selva has four major tropical life zones and protects a large portion of Costa Rica’s biodiversity including more than half of the 886 species of birds, home to 1850 species of vascular plant flora, thousands of mammals, reptiles, insects and amphibians.

+There are two equipped laboratories at La Sleva.
 La Selva can sleep 80 people in six-person eco-dormitory rooms and cabins (we got to sleep in the turtle cabins).
 There is a huge bridge that connects the two parts of La Selva.
 La Selva is one of the world's premier sites at which to conduct ecosystem research according to the Organization of Tropical Studies website.

 La Selva's combination of protected ecosystems and laboratory facilities is unique.
 There is an extensive trail system of more than 50 kilometers, which provides access to a wide range of different biodiversities.
 The entire property has been topographically surveyed and there are markers ever 50 meters, so, it´s hard to get lost.